neuro-inc/platform-docs/core/clusters-and-roles/clusters-resources.md

 Each cluster comes with its own storage, registry, resource presets and other services.&#x20;

-You can view information about your current cluster both in the CLI and in the Web UI:&#x20;
+You can view information about your current cluster both in the CLI and in the Apolo Console:&#x20;

 {% tabs %}
 {% tab title="CLI" %}